 Well, we did have the odd night off here and there but they were few and far between.
 On one such evening, Rudy mentioned “Nobody’s Girl” to me.
 I wasn’t aware of it and he played it to me (off the “Nick of Time” album by Bonnie).
 I thought it was ok but to be honest it didn’t really hit me at that moment.

 Later that evening, well in the middle of the night actually, we all headed down to the beach to chill out a bit and Rudy brought his acoustic guitar along.
 At one stage he played “Nobody’s Girl” and this time I got it.
 Maybe it was the stripped down version that did it or maybe it was the fact that we’d all had some wine and lying around on a beach in the south of France is a great way to listen to a song!

 I worked on it me the next day and the more I ran through it the more I got to like it.
 Rudy thought we should add it to the set and that suited me fine because I’d been thinking about introducing an acoustic segment to the set because I always enjoyed it when Rory (Gallagher) did it.

 Around this time we were scheduled to play the Waterpop Festival in Holland.
-If you go to this site http://www.waterpop.nl/over-waterpop/geschiedenis.html and check out 1991 you’ll see we headlined it to 23,000 people.
+This was in 1991 and we headlined it to 23,000 people.
 We were really hitting our stride in Europe at that time and this would be our biggest crowd yet to play to.

 It was also the moment I finally introduced an acoustic part to the set and so without any planning or rehearsal or anything, I plugged in an acoustic guitar, stood on stage on my own and played “Nobody’s Girl” for the first time.
 Nothing like jumping in at the deep end, right?
 Deep end, water-pop…get it?
 Nevermind!!